elastic/terraform-provider-ec/examples/deployment/README.md

 ## Running the example

-run `terraform apply` to see it work.
+run `terraform init && terraform apply` to see it work.